Blog

 • Providers may set API rate limits, which may cause issues if exceeded.
 Forecast your usage to avoid issues.

-• Dedicated instances may be more effective if forecasted usage is high, and request response speed may also be faster.
+• Dedicated instances may be more effective if the forecast for usage is high, and request response speed may also be faster.

 Trust and Safety